Three Areas Where Social Media Can Cause an Issue

 Social Media Can Indirectly Cause Other Addictions

 This can lead to the need to take mood-stabilizing medications.
 These can be expensive at times, adding financial pressure into the mix.
 Even if they’re covered by insurance, they can have other adverse side effects on the physical body.
-They can also lead to struggles when it comes time to change or get off of a prescription, as with Lamictal withdrawal.
-While mental health itself is important, it’s also wise to keep the big picture impact of social media’s mental strains in perspective, too.
+They can also lead to struggles when it comes time to change or get off a prescription, as with Lamictal withdrawal.
+While mental health is important, keeping the big-picture impact of social media’s mental strains in perspective is wise.

 Social Media Feed FOMO and Cyberbullying